emilarista/ansible-poc/README.md

 If desired the last 2 tasks can be omitted and you can do a manual change control procedure instead.

+### Playbook example

+    ---
+    - name: Generate arista overlay configs
+    hosts: leaf
+    gather_facts: false

+    roles:
+    - eos_generate

+    - name: Push configlets to CVP
+    hosts: CVP
+    gather_facts: false

+    roles:
+    - cvp_deploy

 ## api_deploy

 This role can be used instead of cvp_deploy in order to deploy the changes directly to the devices via API.
 It uses the standard eos_config module, takes a backup of the configuration and places it in the backups folder, then pushes the changes line for line to the device.

+### Playbook example

+    ---
+    - name: Generate arista overlay configs
+    hosts: leaf
+    gather_facts: false

+    roles:
+    - eos_generate

+    - name: Generate arista overlay configs
+    hosts: leaf
+    gather_facts: true

+    roles:
+    - api_deploy